pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 This RPC is called by kubelet when a Pod that wants to use the specified resource is scheduled on a node.
 The Plugin SHALL assume that this RPC will be executed on the node where the resource will be used.
-Resource Claim UID and allocation result attributes should be passed to the Plugin as parameters to perform this operation.
+ResourceClaim.meta.Namespace, ResourceClaim.meta.UID, ResourceClaim.Name, ResourceClaim.meta.Namespace and ResourceClaimStatus.AllocationResult should be passed to the Plugin as parameters to identify the claim and perform resource preparation.

+ResourceClaim parameters(namespace, UUID, name) are useful for debugging and enable the resource driver to retrieve the full ResourceClaim object, should that ever be needed (normally it shouldn't).

 The Plugin SHALL return device name and kind for allocated device[s].

 The Plugin SHALL ensure that there are json file[s] in CDI format